Course Title: Analytical Techniques

 This is a theory and laboratory-based course.

-Theory component: Recorded lectures and related references/resources will present you with the key concepts and information relevant to the understanding of the two units of Organic Spectroscopy and Atomic Spectrometry.
-You will be expected to participate in online lectorial sessions that will largely consist of problem-based activities and complete the assessments across the two units.
+Theory component: Recorded lectures and related references/resources will present you with the key concepts and information relevant to the understanding of the two units of Organic Spectroscopy and Mass Spectrometry.
+You will be expected to participate in face-to-face lectorial sessions that will largely consist of problem-based activities and complete the assessments across the two units.

 Laboratory component: You will be expected to complete the face–to-face laboratory sessions and the associated laboratory assessment component.